-While the initial owner (this may be the developer) is in control of the majority of the owners corporation (formerly body corporate), for five years, from the registration of the plan of subdivision, the initial owner must:
+While the initial owner (this may be the developer) is in control of the majority of the owners corporation (formerly body corporate), for 10 years, from the registration of the plan of subdivision, the initial owner must:

 - act honestly, in good faith and with due care and diligence in the interests of the owners corporation

 - take all reasonable steps to enforce any domestic building contract that affects the owners corporation.

 If the initial owner fails to do so:

 - the owners corporation can make a special resolution to authorise legal proceedings, for example, under the domestic building contract implied warranties

 - independently of the owners corporation, individual lot owners can apply to the Victorian Civil and Administrative Tribunal (VCAT) for an order to make the developer meet the legal obligations.